 How To Protect Your Brand Once Meta Verified is Rolled Out Globally

 Meta appears to have learned from Twitter’s mistakes in launching a paid verification model and brands may not have to worry much about their reputation.
 Meta has strict standards for verification and they won’t let users change their profile names once verified.
-The company is also taking its time developing paid verification for businesses.
+The company is also taking its time testing paid verification for businesses, starting with Facebook and Instagram verification in the coming weeks.

 That said, it may be a good idea to be prepared considering the risks.
 Here are some ways you can protect your brand: